AustinMcCumber/ChessGameAnalysis/README.md

 ![PCTWIN](https://user-images.githubusercontent.com/98286027/221739170-fb448b24-1a7a-43b3-ab27-a34d72494e55.png)

 In the games analyzed, we can see that when White moves the queen first, they have a Win/Loss/Draw percentage split of 51/44.1/4.8.
-This is a significant differential between win and loss when White moves the queen first.
-It appears that White may have a small advantage.
+This seems to be a very large differential, and itt appears that White may have a small advantage.
 However, the same does not appear to be true for black, as the W/L split is nearly identical.

 To further investigate the results, a Chi-Squared test of significance was conducted as well.
 At the alpha = .01 significance level, we find a